EvangelosTsagkournis/bounding_boxes_to_world_coordinates/README.md

-# Bounding Boxes to world coordinates
+# Bounding Boxes to World Coordinates

 ## Description
 This is the repository for the ROS package bounding_boxes_to_world_coordinates.
 The package makes use of a robot's kinect sensor and its localization to estimate the detected object's world coordinates (x and y).